bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 - -10

+    - Switched to xml2rfc v3 and markdown source.
     - Updated based on Design Team feedback and reviews.
     - Added acknowledgements list.
     - Added sequence diagrams and explanations.
+    - Collapsed "short_redirect" into regular redirect request.
+    - Separated pass-by-reference into subsections.

 - -09